• Skip to main content

 In medical contexts, duty of care refers to the obligation of healthcare professionals and hospitals to provide care that meets accepted standards.
 This means offering treatment and care consistent with what a reasonably competent healthcare provider would provide under similar circumstances.

-If a hospital or healthcare provider employed by the hospital fails to meet those standards and the patient is injured as a direct result, this failure could be considered medical negligence.
+A hospital or healthcare provider employed by the hospital may be held liable for medical negligence if they fail to meet those standards and the patient is injured as a direct result.

-However, it’s important to understand that not all negative outcomes from medical treatment in hospitals are considered negligence.
+However, not all negative outcomes from medical treatment in hospitals are considered negligence.
 This is because some medical procedures carry inherent risks.
 If a patient is properly informed about the risks of a procedure and consents to it, and the procedure is carried out to the standard of care, adverse outcomes might not constitute negligence.

-Understanding whether an unfortunate outcome in a hospital is a result of medical negligence often requires a detailed review of medical records, expert testimonies, and an in-depth understanding of medical practices, which is why having an experienced medical malpractice attorney is essential in these cases.
+Determining hospital liability often requires a detailed review of medical records, expert testimonies, and an in-depth understanding of medical practices, which is why having an experienced medical malpractice attorney is essential in these cases.

 Medical negligence is one of the leading causes of death in the U.S. Before you or your loved one undergoes medical treatment, do your due diligence.